sanand0/xmljson/README.rst

     ] }

 This uses the `BadgerFish`_ convention that prefixes attributes with ``@``.
-Other conventions supported by this library are:
+The conventions supported by this library are:

 * `BadgerFish`_: Use ``"$"`` for text content, ``@`` to prefix attributes,
 * `GData`_: Use ``"$t"`` for text content, ignore attributes
-* `Parker`_: Ignore attributes and text content
+* `Parker`_: Use tail nodes for text content, ignore attributes

 .. _BadgerFish: http://www.sklar.com/badgerfish/
 .. _GData: http://wiki.open311.org/JSON_and_XML_Conversion/#the-gdata-convention